8 steps for planning your emergency and disaster plan

 - Have you consulted federal, provincial, and local public agencies or emergency responders?

-- Have you asked local or provincial public agencies or emergency responders what your business could contribute to the community?
+- Have you asked local or provincial public agencies or emergency responders how your business might contribute to the community in case of disaster?

-- Do you share best practices with other businesses in your communities, chambers of commerce, and associations to improve community response efforts?
+- Do you share best practices with other businesses in your community, chambers of commerce, and associations to improve collective response efforts?

-You should present a draft of the Business Continuity Plan to your emergency preparedness team for review and/or comment.
-Since the committee will have an understanding of the overall corporate impact of an emergency, they should review to ensure that your plan:
+You should present a draft of the BCP (including IT disaster recovery plan and incident response plan) to your emergency preparedness team for review and/or comment.
+Since the committee will understand the overall corporate impact of an emergency, they should review to ensure that your plan:

-The committee should also be in charge of monitoring the progress of the initiative.
+The committee should also oversee monitoring the progress of the initiative.